 The Association provided financial support for the education and training of a number of out-of-school youth through vocational schools.
 Members of the Education Committee helped a selected group of deserving out-of-school youth to take up vocational training in Basic Electrical Installation/Mechanical Benchwork.

-The Association facilitated the collection of t-shirts through solicitations and donated them to the Department of Social Welfare & Development for distribution to the needy.
+The Association facilitated the collection of t-shirts through solicitations and donated them to the Department of Social Welfare and Development (DSWD) for distribution to the needy.
 It also donated books (set of encyclopedias) to a public school.

 The Association assisted their fellow scholars in Korea and in Indonesia in establishing their respective alumni associations.
 A group of AHSFSPI Officers flew to Seoul, Korea, upon the invitation of HSF Korea, to assist the HSS alumni from Korea organise their alumni association.
 In 2004, another group went to Jakarta, Indonesia to, likewise, provide assistance to the HSS alumni from Indonesia to organise their alumni association.